Gold up, Silver down | WTOP

-The May gold contract on the New York Mercantile Exchange closed today at $1,281.70 an ounce — up $2.50.
-The current silver contract on the “NYMEX” closed at $14.86 an ounce — down 5 cents.
+The May gold contract on the New York Mercantile Exchange closed today at $1,283.50 an ounce — up $4.10.
+The current silver contract on the “NYMEX” closed at $14.71an ounce — down 8 cents.

-The current silver contract on the “NYMEX” closed at $14.86 an ounce — down 5 cents.
+The current silver contract on the “NYMEX” closed at $14.71an ounce — down 8 cents.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.